chrislusf/vasto/README.md

 The Vasto stores simply pass get/put/delete/scan requests to RocksDB.
 One Vasto store can host multiple db instances.

+Go applications can use the client library directly.

+Applications in other languages can talk to the Vasto gateway, which uses the client library and reverse proxy the requests to the Vasto stores.
+The number of Vasto gateways are unlimited.
-The Vasto gateway uses the client library and talk to the stores directly.
-It is a reverse proxy, and can be installed on any application machine to reduce one network hop.
+They can be installed on any application machines to reduce one network hop.
 Or can be on its dedicated machine to reduce number of connections to the Vasto stores if both the number of stores and the number of clients are very high.

 # Life cycle